Person0z/Battery-Prolonger/README.md

-# Battery-Prolonger
+# Battery-Prolonger - Extend your battery life!
-  A highly experimental Magisk module that will extend your battery life by tweaking the kernel, CPU, and GPU settings!

 > [!WARNING]
 > This module is not confirmed to work with any device, kernel, operating system, etc. Use at your own risk!